genevate/style_guides/programming/languages/ruby.md

 ## Hashes

+* Use caution when setting default values.
+Use blocks when possible.
+    * Example: Hash.new [].
+Will use the same array object for each new key.
+    * Example: Hash.new {|hash, key| hash[key] = []}.
+Will initialize a new array object for each new key.
 * Consider using #fetch when setting default values for missing keys instead of || as || will answer the default value when a key doesn't exist or has a value of nil/false.
 Example: